nickjoseph210/zillow_regression_NJ/README.md

 Naturally, the data science pipeline / workflow is implemented, but I'm a bit 'old-school' and need to touch and feel my information.
 I have printed out the necessary modules for my own reference, as well as whiteboarded all objectives, complete with Post-It notes of various colors to physically keep track of my progress.

-Most of the dataframe coding and visualizations have been done using Jupyter Notebooks, an awesome and easy-to-use (and nearly full-on) IDE.
+Most of the dataframe coding and visualizations have been done using Jupyter Notebooks, an awesome and easy-to-use development environment, especially for people like me who tend to think out loud.
+In the notebooks are comments that range from snippet to tome - the decision to keep them in there is to show my thinking process throughout each phase of the project.

 Imports and this README file are rooted in VSCode.
-In preparation for this Codeup course, I did all my work in either PyCharm or Kaggle, so when checking things in my VSCode, one may see some noob-like stylings.
+Previous python-ing had been performed in PyCharm in preparation for this course and Jupyter Notebooks during this course, so when perusing my code in VS, one may find some noob-like stylings.

+But, hey: as long as the functions work, right?

 ## Minimum Viable Product